farritpc/Nodejs-express-exemple/README.md

 # Nodejs-express-exemple

- use express for web server
- use EJS for template Engine
+ use express for web server and EJS for template Engine